 Coffee grounds have the advantage of already being pasteurised to some extent by the mere fact of having had boiling water forced through them, although if you are using your own from a cafetière, chances are you’ll have to leave them lying around for sometime before you accumulate enough to form an adequate substrate, by which time there is every chance they’ll have been contaminated from airborne spores.
 However, if they are completely bone dry (any local coffee shop will be happy to let you have them), you can just stick them in the microwave for a few minutes to kill off any 'germs'.

-My own experiments using a container with sawdust on the one half and coffee grounds on the other demonstrate that Oyster mushrooms grow far better on the latter (the teabags scattered on the surface left untouched by the mycelium in the pjoyo suggest this is not a really a viable growing medium).
+My own experiments using a container with sawdust on the one half and coffee grounds on the other demonstrate that Oyster mushrooms grow far better on the latter (the teabags scattered on the surface left untouched by the mycelium suggest this is not a really a viable growing medium).
 Actually, mixing in the nutrient-rich coffee grounds into any other substrate will certainly give your Oyster mushrooms a boost, and again, the mycelium appears to break it down so thoroughly that you won’t detect any potential caffeine rush when it comes to eating.